netdata/netdata/README.md

 *A zero based `stacked` chart, automatically switches to an auto-scaled `area` chart when a single dimension is selected.*

 ### Charts are synchronized
-Charts on netdata dashboards are always synchronized with each other.
+Charts on netdata dashboards are synchronized with each other.
 There is no master chart.
-Any charts can be panned or zoomed at any time, and all other charts will follow.
+Any chart can be panned or zoomed at any time, and all other charts will follow.

 ![charts-are-synchronized](https://user-images.githubusercontent.com/2662304/48309003-b4fb3b80-e578-11e8-86f6-f505c7059c15.gif)